-

 This method offers:

-• High sensitivity for the detection of styrene even at very low concentrations
+• High sensitivity for detecting styrene even at very low concentrations

-• Precise and specific identification of the compound
+• A precise and specific identification of the compound

 • Reproducibility adapted to regulatory requirements

-• Reliability in the assessment of migrations from plastic materials
+• Reliability in assessing migration from plastic materials

 GC-MS is recognized as the technique of choice for the detection of volatile organic compounds in materials and polymers.